ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 **Note:** The voltmeter measures the voltage across the resistor **in units of volts** .
 The ammeter measures the amount of current flowing through the resistor **in units of milliamperes**.

 2. Watch Video 3.
-As the voltage changes, you should make the video pause, and record the voltage and corresponding current for 10 data points.
+As the voltage changes, you should pause the video pause, and record the voltage and corresponding current for 10 data points.
 You should take measurements approximately every 2 volts.
 They do not, however, need to be exactly 2 volts apart, as long as the data points are fairly well spaced out.
 3. Neatly tabulate your data, then plot your data with current on the *x*-axis and voltage on the *y*-axis.
+Find and plot the line of best fit.

 ::: Question
-a) Is the plot linear or almost linear?

-b) What is the value of the slope of this line?
+a.
+What is the value of the slope of this line?
 Use units.
 Note the equivalence volts/amperes = ohms.

-c) What is the physical meaning of the slope?
+b.
+What is the physical meaning of the slope?
 Note the units.

-d) Compare this value to the known resistor value of 2,200 $\Omega$.
+c.
+Compare the value of the slope to the known resistor value of 2,200 $\Omega$.
 :::
 :::